 As crude oil production has increased, so have the number of oil drilling accidents.
 These accidents have a devastating impact on the victims and their loved ones, shareholders, and the industry as a whole.
 For several years, researchers and investigative reporters have chronicled the increase in accidents.
 Let’s take a look at some of this information about the increase in oil drilling accidents, as well as relevant example cases.

-If you have questions about a specific work-related injury, contact Brown & Brothers to speak with one of our maritime injury attorneys.
+If you have questions about a specific work-related injury, contact Maritime Injury Guide to speak with one of our maritime injury attorneys.

 Oil Drilling Accidents Becoming More Common